krzysz00/singl/README.md

    sort of.
 This means that functions can assign arguments at any time, with the statement `-A|!`
  * `` (`^C`) Comment markers
  * `(xyzab)` Group markers.
-Code between them is parsed, then left unevaluated until followed by a value.
+Code between them is parsed, then evaluated unless at the end of something that groups, like assignment.
  * `?txy` If `t` is 0, then evaluate `x`, with `t` as its first argument and discard `y`.
 Otherwise, discard `x` and evaluate `y` with `t` as its first argument.